robotical/docs.robotical.io/python/martypy.md

 `hello()`
 {:.docsubitem#hello}

-Moves to the zero position and wiggles the eyebrows
+Moves to the zero position and wiggles the eyebrows.
+Be careful with this, as if the Robot doesn't know where it it, it will move as quickly as it can to the zero positions, which can knock the robot over.
+It's best used as the first command you send when you turn the Robot on, where it should be close to the zero pose.

 `discover()`